connorhanks/AI-Discord-Chatbot/README.md

 ### About The Project

 This project was a really fun way for me to become familiar with the NeuralIntents package, whilst also learning more about web sockets/requests.

+### What I Learnt From This Project

+- Training AI models
+- Machine learning
+- Python Requests
+- JSON
+- Websockets